microsoft/WhatTheHack/010-AzureDevOps/Coach/README.md

-# What The Hack - AzureDevOps - Coach Guide
+# What The Hack - Azure DevOps - Coach Guide

 ## Introduction